Historic microlensing events in the euclid Galactic Bulge Survey: Historic microlensing events in EGBS

-The $\chi^2/d.o.f.$ can be considered as an assessment of the reliability of the model.
+{ The $\chi^2/d.o.f.$ can be considered as an assessment of the quality of the input online photometry and consequently the reliability of the model.
 A high value can be determined by the presence of intrinsic scatter in the data, outliers, by an inaccurate model or by the presence of a non-microlensing signal (periodic or eruptive variables).
 Fig. \ref{Fig chi2} shows the distribution of this indicator on the modeled events.
-The mode is in the bin $1.5<\chi^2/d.o.f.<2$, which seems reasonable in consideration of the fact that even a few outliers or low-level systematics may lift the value from unity.
-The very long tail towards high values is dominated by KMTNet events for which the online photometry is very poor.
-This does not automatically mean that the fit found by \texttt{RTModel} is wrong.
-In most cases, \texttt{RTModel} catches the essentials of the microlensing event in spite of the high scatter.
-However, this diagnostics will warn the user that the data or the model for the event may present some problems or peculiarities that require further investigation.
+We notice that all OGLE events are modeled with a $\chi^2/d.o.f.\sim 1$, indicating that our modeling is very efficient and robust on cleaner datasets.
+Online MOA photometry contains more outliers and is more noisy, but still all events are modeled with $\chi^2/d.o.f.< 10$.
+For KMTNet photometry, we find a long tail extending up to 30, due to an overall lower quality.
+Without a preliminary deep cleaning of these datasets, we cannot expect better values of the $\chi^2$, but still these data are precious because they contribute a substantial fraction of the total microlensing events and fill the gaps between other surveys.}